icsoftsteve/DeskAppTrack-SDK/README.md

 DeskAppTrack is a platform of the desktop application analytics service [Deskapptrack][dm].
 Enables you to track the user behavior, and show the analytics information on Deskapptrack portal, help you learn how, when, where and by what kind of audience your application is used.
-It's designed to be easy to setup complete .

 Requirement
 ------------